Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 • Unique chemical fingerprint identification

-• Computer library matching against thousands of chemicals
+• Computer library matching against tens of thousands of chemicals

 • Unmasks material substitution and off-spec resins